-Process: On the level of the process model, an activity "Show unreachability of a state" is introduced.
-This may either be an atomic operation (carried out, e.g., by some model checking algorithm) or a complex operation requiring user interaction.
-Furthermore, the activity "Remove dead state" removes all transitions leading to a state marked unreachable as well as the state.

-Conceptual: On the level of the conceptual model, the concept of "unreachability" of a state, e.g., as a state annotation, is introduced.
-If no user interaction is required for the proof of unreachability, this is sufficient.
-Otherwise conceptual elements of proof steps must be added.

-System: On the level of the system model the semantics have a direct effect: in case of an atomic operation, there is an operational notion of the semantical predicate "unreachability", e.g., in form of a model-checking algorithm.
-In case of an operation requiring user interaction, the system model is used via atomic operations corresponding to operational relations of the system model (e.g., combining parts of a proof, applying modus ponens).
+- Process: On the level of the process model, an activity "Show unreachability of a state" must be introduced.
+This step may either be a single atomic operation (and can be carried out, e.g., by some form of model checking algorithm) or a more complex operation requiring user interaction.
+These operations correspond to operational relations of the system model.
+Furthermore, the activity "Remove dead state" removes all transitions leading to a state marked unreachable as well as the state. - Conceptual: On the level of the conceptual model, the concept of "unreachability" of a state, e.g. as a state annotation, is introduced.
+If no user interaction is required for the proof of unreachability, this extension is sufficient.
+Otherwise conceptual elements of proof steps must be added, as well as additional concepts like state/assignment of variable, or precondition of a transition - System: On the level of the system model the semantics have a direct effect: in case of an atomic operation, there is an operational notion of the semantical predicate "unreachability", e.g., in form of a model-checking algorithm.
+This operation adds the conceptual annotation "unreachable" to a state unreachable according to the semantics of the system model.
+In case of an operation requiring user interaction, the system model is used via atomic operations corresponding to operational relations of the system model (e.g. combining parts of a proof, applying modus ponens).
+Besides this application of the system model is also applied "at build-time" to prove the correctness of the refactoring step.

 Since an activity as the atom of a process describes how a product is changed, an activity can be understood as a process pattern in the small.
 Additionally, each activity is described in an operational manner.
 Furthermore, by the use of the system model, properties like "soundness considering behavioral equivalence" or "executability of the specification" can be established for activities and phases.
-This combination of user guidance by consistency conditions, of executable activities, and of the possibility for both arbitrary and provably sound process activities and states of a product, is directed at improving the efficiency of the CASE-based development process.
+This combination of user guidance by consistency conditions, of executable activities, and of the possibility for both arbitrary and provably sound process activities and states of a product, is directed at improving the efficiency of the CASE based development process.